Open-Attestation/documentation-website/docs/verify-section/verify.md

 ## Verify documents using OpenCerts

-The screenshot below shows an example of a successful verification in OpenCerts:
+The screenshot below shows an example of a successful verification in `dev.opencerts.io`:

 ![Successful verification](/docs/ethereum-section/issue-document/verifying-ETH.png)

 ## Verify documents using TradeTrust

-The screenshot below shows an example of a successful verification in TradeTrust:
+The screenshot below shows an example of a successful verification in `dev.tradetrust.io`:

 ![Successful verification](/docs/verify-section/verify/verify-in-tradetrust.png)